Stephen-Data-Engineer-Public/Claude-Certified-Architect-exam-prep/Resources/CCA_Study_Plan.md

 > **Who this is for:** Complete beginners to Claude and AI development — no prior API or agentic system experience assumed
 > **Structure:** Beginner → Intermediate → Advanced, ordered strictly by complexity and dependency
 > **Rule:** Complete each phase fully before moving to the next — later phases build directly on earlier ones
 > **Note on time estimates:** Every estimate below includes reading time, exercise time, debugging time, and re-reading when something doesn't click.
-The 60-hour plans you'll find elsewhere only count video time.
-These counts are honest.

 ---